Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 Picking a place at random will provide a place with a name, address, rating and distance from Coder Academy.
 They will then be asked if they are actually going to go there, and if they select yes this will increase the visits count by 1.
 This input is handled by the TTY-prompt gem so no error handling is required, as they can only pick for two options.

 Adding a place to the database will create a new instance of the Place class.
 It will require the user to input a name, location, rating and any other data if more is added.
-If the user fails to enter required data, the program will notifiy the user and loop through again requesting the same data to be added.
+If the user fails to enter required data, the program will notify the user and loop through again requesting the same data to be added.
 The data is required to be more than blank, however there is not currently a perfect way to check the data input and the format (especially for something like the address).
 In order to combat this, after entry to user is prompted to confirm if their entry is correct (and the entry is displayed to them).
 A more advanced version of the app could check the data more thoroughly, that it satisfies more criteria.

 Removing a place from the database will simply delete that instance of the Places class.
 The user will be prompted to confirm they want to remove the place.
 If what they enter isn't a places name, they will be told and no place will be removed.